witny23/csci_441_meteor_challenges/campaign/README.md

-git React Props Challenges for vids 16a - 16b
+git React Props Challenges for vids 16a - 16b: Solution

 GOALS